ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-downloading-image/index.md

 enterprise: true
 ---

-This section shows how to download charts via the Charts Toolbar and Grid API.
+This section shows how to download charts via the Chart Toolbar and Grid API.

 ## Downloading Charts via Chart Toolbar